How Much House Can I Afford?

 • Homeowners insurance

-• Other fees could include application fees, attorney’s fees, origination fees, title search fees, and HOA fees.
+• Other fees that could include attorney’s fees, origination fees, and title search fees.

 Your specific closing costs will depend on the type of loan you have, the value of your home, any seller concessions or closing costs they agree to assume, and your state’s laws.

-Once you’ve calculated how much house you can afford along with your closing costs, you’re still not done crunching numbers.
-You’re going to need to budget for not only your principal payment with interest, but other costs you’ll incur each month as a new homeowner:
+Once you’ve calculated how much house you can afford along with your closing costs, you’ll need to consider other expenses of owning a home:

 • Property taxes